Pat Light: Pittsburgh Pirates

-On February 9, 2017, Light was traded to the Pittsburgh Pirates for cash considerations or a player to be named later.
-The Pirates designated Light for assignment on June 10, 2017.
+Three days later, on February 9, 2017, Light was traded to the Pittsburgh Pirates in exchange for cash considerations or a player to be named later.
+He was assigned to the Triple-A Indianapolis Indians, where he pitched in 18 games and recorded a 3.76 ERA with 20 strikeouts over 26.1 innings.

+However, his control issues persisted, leading to his designation for assignment by the Pirates on June 10, 2017.